SeiamAlMahmud/from-divisions-to-unions/README.md

 you have to use this only for any node environment.
-Use this command in your terminal `npm install bd-divisions-to-unions`
+Use this command in your terminal `npm install from-divisions-to-unions`

 then you need call the specific function to use these.

-` import {getAllDivision, getAllDistrict, getAllUpazila, getAllUnion  } from'bd-divisions-to-unions'; `
+` import {getAllDivision, getAllDistrict, getAllUpazila, getAllUnion  } from'from-divisions-to-unions'; `
 ` console.log(getAllDivision())`

 To achieve all data you just call 4 functions